People often ask, "What inspires you to paint?"

 Finally, I admit....and yes, it's true....
 Artist's are known as a rather strange and obsessive breed.
 I am thankful to have this love of art and the excitement to create which has carried with me every step my entire life!

 I now work from my home based studio doing freelance watercolors, pastels & commission pieces.
-I live with my wonderful and supportive husband Tim, 2 cats and 2 lazy but loyal dogs and take care of my 97 yr old mother (as of 2016) at home in Raymond, Washington.
+I live with my wonderful and supportive husband Tim, 2 cats and 2 lazy but loyal dogs, at home in beautiful Raymond, Washington.
+While not painting, I enjoy riding our Indian Motorcycle around the country taking pictures.